Course Aims

 Coursework

-SJD students are required to satisfactorily complete the Faculty courses prescribed for their respective fields of study/degrees, i.e. 1 compulsory and 7 elective law courses, with at least an average grade of B in the elective courses by the end of the probation period.
+SJD students are required to satisfactorily complete the Faculty courses prescribed for their respective fields of study/degrees, i.e. (a) 1 compulsory course and at least 2 research methodology courses as prescribed in the Faculty Coursework Requirement for the degree of Doctor of Philosophy; and (b) 5 elective courses from the syllabus of the master degrees offered by the Faculty of Law, with at least an average grade of B in all courses by the end of the probation period.

 Entrance Requirements